OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * ISO/IEC 27115 is about Cybersecurity evaluation of complex systems.
 TODO: Eloborate and specify Gap.
   * See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
 Gap: complete coverage with said particularity

+* DEVPROGRAM (management).
+Apply general (not just security-oriented) software engineering best practices to AI development.

-* DEVPROGRAM.
-Apart from secure development, AI engineering can benefit from other software engineering best practices, that are sometimes overlooked in data science: e.g. automated testing, code quality, documentation, and versioning.
-This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.
+  Make sure this includes the elements that are sometimes overlooked in data science: e.g.automated testing, code quality, documentation, and versioning.

+  Purpose: This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.

   A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science and data scientists typically need to learn more about creating future-proof code that is easy to maintain and test.

+  Another best practice is to extend existing software engineering processes and practices to AI development, instead of treating AI as something that requires a separate approach.

   Links to standards:
-  * [ISO/IEC 5338](https://www.iso.org/standard/81118.html) Gap: complete coverage - the 5338 intends to cover the complete software development lifecycle for AI
+  * [ISO/IEC 5338](https://www.iso.org/standard/81118.html) Gap: complete coverage - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
   * 27002 control 5.37 Documented operating procedures.
 Gap: minimal coverage - this covers only a very small part of the control
   * [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655)  Gap: minimal coverage - this covers only a very small part of the control

-* CHECKCOMPLIANCE.
+* CHECKCOMPLIANCE (management).
 Laws and regulations need to be checked in order to validate compliance which may include security aspects.
 See the [OWASP AI Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) for privacy aspects of AI.
   Links to standards:
   * [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)
   * 27002 Control 5.36 Compliance with policies, rules and standards.
 Gap: complete coverage with the particularity that AI regulation needs to be taken into account.